intave/documentation/mechanics/configuration-02-settings.md

 ## check
 ### physics

+Settings for the [Physics](checks-09-physics.md) check.

 #### high-tolerance

-`Description:` Enables Intave's high tolerance mode.
+`Description:` Enables high tolerance mode for the check.
 Use this if many players on your server have a bad internet connection.<br>
 `Type:` Boolean<br>
 `Default:` false<br>